Bayer to phase out Essure birth control device in U.S

 The women who sued Bayer allege the German drugmaker knew of the risks associated with Essure, but failed to warn sellers, doctors and regulators of the dangers.

-Steven Immergut, a Bayer spokesman, said the company had sold roughly two million Essure devices worldwide since the product came on the market in 2002.
+Steven Immergut, a Bayer spokesman, said the company had sold roughly one million Essure devices worldwide since the product came on the market in 2002.

 The majority of those sales were in the U.S. Since then, the company has seen an average 40 percent annual decline in U.S. sales, Immergut said.